abugatto/Operating-Systems/README.md

 # Operating-Systems

-This repository holds my CS 446: Operating Systems projects.
+This repository holds my Operating Systems projects.

 ## How to Compile and Run